 This vegetarian minestrone soup recipe is easy to make at home from common pantry items and fresh produce.
 It’s hearty and delicious and full of flavor.
 This soup comes together really quickly!
 You’ll have dinner on the table in under an hour with this recipe.

 When it comes to comfort food, a good Italian minestrone soup is hard to beat!
 It’s the perfect primo, or first course, for a dinner meal, but a generous bowlful is a meal in its own right, too.
-Especially if you serve it with a lovely bread and butter.
+Especially if you serve it with a crusty loaf of bread.

 Vegetable soup usually is just that — lots of vegetables.
 Minestrone is heartier, with the addition of beans and pasta.

 Fresh vegetables: You might call this a garden minestrone soup, it has so many veggies!
 Carrot, onion, celery, zucchini, and spinach blend to make this recipe full of nutrients and flavor.

 Canned beans: Adding both kidney beans and white beans make sure this hearty soup is full of protein.
 If you prefer, you can soak and pre-cook dry beans to add to the soup (it’s more budget-friendly, for sure!).

 Hot tip: Keep some ready-cooked dry beans in the freezer to add protein to meals!

 Canned diced tomatoes: Using canned items helps this soup come together in a hurry.
 You can easily substitute diced fresh tomatoes if you prefer.
 Want to add a little more flavor?
 Use fire roasted diced tomatoes.